supershabam/slurpee/README.md

 # slurpee

-Given a redis uri and a subscription channel, I provide you with a go channel of bytes to operate on at your leasure.
+Given a redis uri and a subscription channel, I provide you with a go channel of bytes to operate on at your leisure.

 ## api